Avuerro/NaturalComputing/Project/README.md

  - DEAPWANN;
  - NEAT;
  - WANN.

-and `DATASET` can be one of the following:
+On top of that, `DATASET` can be one of the following:
  - MNIST;
  - Fashion-MNIST.